greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/DELETE.html.md

 Execution of `UPDATE` and `DELETE` commands directly on a specific partition \(child table\) of a partitioned table is not supported.
 Instead, these commands must be run on the root partitioned table, the table created with the `CREATE TABLE` command.

 For a partitioned table, all the child tables are locked during the `DELETE` operation when the Global Deadlock Detector is not enabled \(the default\).
-Only some of the leaf child tables are locked when the Global Deadlock Detector is enabled.
+Only some of the leaf partitions are locked when the Global Deadlock Detector is enabled.
 For information about the Global Deadlock Detector, see [Global Deadlock Detector](../../admin_guide/dml.html#topic_gdd).

 ## <a id="section7"></a>Examples